<%- data.texts.loaderText %>

 The body needs vitamin B12 to maintain healthy blood and a healthy nervous system.

-It's only found naturally in foods from animal sources.
-Sources for vegans are therefore limited and a vitamin B12 supplement may be needed.
+Many people get vitamin B12 from animal sources, such as meat, fish and dairy products.
+Sources for vegans are limited and a vitamin B12 supplement may be needed.

 Sources of vitamin B12 for vegans include: